jedisct1/zigly/README.md

 zig build-exe -target wasm32-wasi -O ReleaseSmall example.zig
 ```

+The example above should not compile to more than 411 bytes.

 If you are using a build file instead, define the target as `wasm32-wasi` in the `build.zig` file:

 ```zig